replaces: Chinese version (2012)

 Production volume limits (minimal and maximal) and the programme of water quality monitoring and biomonitoring on the farms and around the farms are regulated by the Law on Marine Fishery and Mariculture.
 The aim is to give farm owners timely information about the appearance of pollution and natural phenomena, if any, which may have a negative impact on the mariculture zone and on mariculture products.

-The National Law on Food Safety lays down: food and feed safety requirements, market regulation, declaration, labelling, presentation and marketing promotion of food and feed, materials, packing and objects that come into contact with food or feed, food and feed additives, fast frozen food, genetically modified food and feed, water requirements, traceability, withdrawal of unsafe food and feed from the market, common food and feed hygienic conditions (primary production conditions, production and market conditions and HACCP procedures in entities dealing with food or feed production and marketing), licensing of the facilities etc.
+The National Law on Food Safety lays down: food and feed safety requirements, market regulation, declaration, labeling, presentation and marketing promotion of food and feed, materials, packing and objects that come into contact with food or feed, food and feed additives, fast frozen food, genetically modified food and feed, water requirements, traceability, withdrawal of unsafe food and feed from the market, common food and feed hygienic conditions (primary production conditions, production and market conditions and HACCP procedures in entities dealing with food or feed production and marketing), licensing of the facilities etc.

 The Law on Sanitary Control of Foodstuffs lays down general hygiene norms.
 Special regulations prescribe minimal technical conditions for the facilities: production, manufacture, processing, storage, transportation and the sale of fish and fish products.